 Public involvement and comment should be documented to ensure involvement activities are in line with your MPO Public Participation Plans' standards.

 Timeframe for UPWP Endorsement

-All FFY 2023 UPWPs should be endorsed by each MPO no later than June 30, 2022.
+All FFY 2024 UPWPs should be endorsed by each MPO (and signed by Chair) no later than June 30, 2023.
 If there are concerns with meeting this targetdate, please coordinate with your MPO Liaison.